ChorusOne/opus-pool-sdk/book/guide/1-installation.md

 npm install @chorus-one/opus-pool
 ```

-Once the Opus SDK is installed, the next step is to import it into your codebase and initialize it.
+Once the Opus SDK is installed, the next step is to import it into our codebase and initialize it.
 Here's how you can do this:

 ```typescript
 import { OpusPool, Networks } from '@chorus-one/opus-pool';